Doktorierer/WordAsLatexEditor/README.md

 * Run the VBA-macro (accessible through the new Latex-Ribbon) to preview: tables, equation, figure, align etc.
 * Prepare the file to your MS Word affine co-authors:  Convert the previews into inline pictures, and hide the markup completely

+## Caveats
+* Adjust the path to the example image test.jpg such that latex can find it
+* With RunLatex, it seems that .tex and .pdf are put into the personal folder, and not in the .doc folder.
+At the moment, the code tries to copy the two files back

 ### Bibliography
 There is no preview of bibliography.
 This can be done in 20 seconds manually.
 Run the runLaTeX-macro, or use your preferred Latex-editor to produce a .pdf of your work (which has the reference section), then view the .pdf with word, and paste the reference section at the end.